 Time to restore the backup floppies.
 Type either “tar xvf9 /dev/rh0” if you’re able to do DD/HD with only one drive, or type “tar xvf9 dev/rh1” if you have to use my hack above.
 (Mind your slashes when typing the device paths!)
 Attach BACKUP1.IMG when asked for USER 1:

 And then attach BACKUP2.IMG, etc. (Ignore those spurious unknown interrupts.):

 Eventually all disks will be restored.
 When it asks for the XFER disk, put it back it and hit enter.
 (Two drive setups can just hit enter.)

 You’re done restoring.
 Sync the disks and reboot:

 Detach all floppies and it should boot off the hard drive:

 That error at the bottom is just because it’s configured for a second hard drive that isn’t attached.

-For those who want a ready mage disk image here it is:
+For those who want a ready mage disk image here

 For those hard core hackers and archaeologists, check out /usr/jr directory.